rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 The progress dialog should be modal within the tab.

 Get rid of explicit delays for servo movements, but sweep at a specified rate from the current location to target location.

-### Past Sprints

 #### Intent: Complete Version 0.6 - Start: 9/4/2023 End:  9/11/2023